A complete investment in you.

-No additional application is required to be considered for scholarships or grants awarded by the School of Divinity.
-Candidates are encouraged to apply by the priority deadline of February 1, 2013 for full consideration for financial aid.
+No, your admissions application is used to consider you for scholarships or grants awarded by the School of Divinity.
+Candidates are encouraged to complete an application by the priority deadline of January 15 for full consideration of merit scholarships and awards.

-The Jeanette Wallace Hyde Award provides full tuition and a $5,000 annual stipend for strong female candidates who demonstrate exceptional promise in religious leadership and strong academic ability.
+The Jeanette Wallace Hyde Award provides full tuition and a $2,500 annual stipend for strong candidates who demonstrate exceptional promise in religious leadership and strong academic ability.
 The award is renewable for up to three academic years for those who maintain a minimum GPA of 3.3 or higher.
-Preference is given to candidates from North Carolina.

 Merit awards include the following:

-The Egbert L. Davis Jr. Scholarship provides full tuition to aid North Carolina students preparing for ministry who have outstanding qualities of character and leadership, and exceptional academic achievement.
-The award is renewable for up to three academic years for those who maintain a minimum GPA of 3.0 or higher.
+The Frances and Charles R. Council Award provides full tuition for candidates who demonstrate exceptional academic ability and show financial need.
+The award is renewable for up to three academic years for those who maintain a minimum GPA of 3.3 or higher.

-The Susan Creech Rankin Scholarship provides full tuition scholarship assistance for students who demonstrate leadership and academic achievement.
+The Baugh Divinity Scholarship provides full tuition for candidates who demonstrate academic excellence and intend to lead in justice, ministry, and service to church and community.
+Recipients must be committed to acts of compassion, inclusivity, and ministries in Baptist traditions, with preference given to students who are active members of a moderate to progressive Baptist church.
 The award is renewable for up to three academic years for those who maintain a minimum GPA of 3.0 or higher.

-The School of Divinity Scholarship covers 33% – 50% of tuition and is renewable for up to three academic years.
+The Honors Scholarship provides full tuition and is renewable for up to three academic years.
 Applicants must demonstrate outstanding promise for ministry and academic achievement.

 Federal student loans pay directly to a student’s account immediately before the first day of class each semester.
 If a student’s grants, scholarships, and loans exceeded their WFU charges, then he or she is eligible for a refund from Student Billing to use for living expenses.
 Refund checks are prepared the week after classes begin.
 Please plan accordingly.